magcode/sem6000-mqtt/README.md

 You need a `sem6.properties` file where you can configure multiple SEM6000 devices.

 ```
 rootTopic=home/mysemdevices             # the mqtt root topic
 mqttServer=tcp://192.168.0.1            # IP or hostname of your mqtt broker
+username=mqttuser                       # username for mqtt broker (optional, leave empty if not needed)
+password=mqttpassword                   # password for mqtt broker (optional, leave empty if not needed)
+mqttDiscovery=true                      # set to false if you don't want to use mqtt discovery
+homeassistantRootTopic=homeassistant    # the root topic for homeassistant discovery messages

 sem1.mac=00:00:00:00:00:01              # the mac of your sem6000 device
 sem1.pin=0000                           # the PIN of your sem6000 device
 sem1.name=sem1                          # the name of your sem6000 device, use [a-z0-9]
 sem1.refresh=60                         # the schedule to send MQTT status information, seconds.
 Do not go below 30.

 sem2.mac=00:00:00:00:00:02
 sem2.pin=0000